boyangshang/FADS/README.md

 <img src="https://github.com/boyangshang/FADS/blob/main/Graphs4Readme/2D_gmm_DS_norep_subsample.jpg" alt="DS subsample" width="850"/>

+## Diversity Subsampling With Replacement
+The function in **FADS** that selects a diverse subsample from a data set with replacement is the 'DS_WR' function.
+There are three additional hyper-parameters for the ’DS_WR’ function: n_components, init_params and max_iter, the definitions of which are the same as in [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement).

 The following code shows how to use **FADS** to select a diverse subsample with replacement.
 ```python
 #we will suppress warnings given by the sklearn GMM module due to convergence issues